woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 2).md

     A better alternative might have been to use an [Agent](https://hexdocs.pm/elixir/Agent.html) or ETS instead.

+    **Edit!** I clarified with the team about their decision to use process dictionaries over ETS, this was their response:

+    > The correct solution here would be to simply use a map.
+But because this is very intensive code, we need a mutable option, and the process dictionary is the most efficient one.
+ETS would be slow as data has to be copied in and out of ETS.
+    > This is one of the very cases where using the pdict for performance is justified. :)

+    So, the reason why they decided to use a process dictionary over ETS is due to the performance requirement of batching!
+Very interesting!

 ## Options validation

 Dashbit — the team behind Broadway — developed an options validation library called [NimbleOptions](https://github.com/dashbitco/nimble_options) that aims to be a small library for validating and documenting high-level options.